21 September 2023

 2 actions to take with your super when you’ve been made redundant or stood down

-At the end of June 20191, there was almost $20.8 billion in lost and unclaimed super held by the Australian Taxation Office (ATO).
+As at 30 June 2022, there was $13.16 billion2 in lost and unclaimed super held by the Australian Taxation Office (ATO).
 If some of that money is yours, now is the time to claim it.

 2. Consider pausing any personal contributions

 If you’re making after-tax super contributions, you may consider putting them on hold while you’re not working.
-If you’re an AustralianSuper member and need to cancel any regular debits to your super account, call us on 1300 300 273 or email us so we can help.
+If you’re an AustralianSuper member and need to cancel any regular debits for contributions to your super account, please contact us so we can help.

 What happens to my insurance if I’m not working?

-If you’re an AustralianSuper member, you may have insurance cover through your super account – including Death, Total & Permanent Disablement (TPD) and Income Protection.
+If you’re an AustralianSuper member, you may have insurance cover through your super account – including Death, Total & Permanent Disablement (TPD) and Income Protection3.

-If you’ve lost your job, the good news is that any insurance cover you have through your AustralianSuper account will continue for 16 months, even if you’re not having money paid into your super account.
+If you’ve lost your job, any insurance cover you have through your AustralianSuper account will continue for 16 months, even if you’re not having money paid into your super account.

 However, if you’re still unable to receive or make a contribution after 16 months, your cover will stop.
 But we’ll be in touch well before this happens to help you understand other ways you may be able to keep your cover.